 Taxable supply means a supply of goods or services or both which is leviable to tax under CGST Act [Section 2(108)].

-Zero-rated supply means any of the following supplies of goods or services or both, namely:-
+Zero-rated supply means any of the following supplies of goods or services or both, namely:- developer or a Special Economic Zone unit [Section 16(1) of IGST Act].

 (a) export of goods or services or both; or